Mike Reilly (1960s linebacker)

 Charles Michael Reilly (March 27, 1942 – October 18, 2019) was an American professional football player and broadcaster.
-A linebacker, he played college football at the University of Iowa and in the National Football League for the Chicago Bears and Minnesota Vikings.
+A linebacker, he played college football at the University of Iowa and in the National Football League (NFL) for the Chicago Bears and Minnesota Vikings.
 He played for the 1969 NFL Champion Vikings squad that was defeated by the Kansas City Chiefs in Super Bowl IV.

 Career

-Reilly was born on March 27, 1942 in Dubuque, Iowa to George and Theda Reilly.
+Reilly was born on March 27, 1942, in Dubuque, Iowa to George and Theda Reilly.
 He was a football star at Dubuque Senior High School and was honored as an all-state player his senior year of 1959.